dtyryshkin7/codetober-first/Challenges/Challenge-04.md

 ## Success Criteria

-- You have a resource groups within rbhq-inf-codetober-s Azure subscription per crew member
+- You have a resource group within rbhq-inf-codetober-s Azure subscription per crew member created via Terraform
-- Terraform code of the resource group is pushed to your personal folder within team crew repository.
+- Terraform code of the resource group is available in your personal folder within team crew repository.

 ## Learning Resources